Neda Hassani: History

-Neda Hassani was born to Ahmed and Foroogh Hassani, as the eldest child of an Iranian family of three children.
+Neda Hassani was born to Ahmed and Foroogh Hassani.
+She was the eldest child of an Iranian family of three children.
 The family left Iran in the early 1980s, taking refuge in Greece before settling in Ottawa, Ontario, Canada.
-Hassani attended Carleton University, studying computer science.
+Hassani attended Carleton University, where she studied computer science.

-Hassani was a supporter of the People's Mujahedin of Iran, as of 1988, following the execution of her uncle, Mahmoud Hassani, in Iran.
-She was not a member of the organisation, according to her parents.
+In 1988, Hassani became a supporter of the People's Mujahedin of Iran, following the Islamic Republic's execution of her uncle, Mahmoud Hassani.
+However, according to her parents, she was not a member of the organisation.
 Mahmoud Hassani was the younger brother of her father, and had been imprisoned for seven years in Iran, prior to his execution.
 As a child, Hassani had visited her uncle in prison.
 Her uncle was among a group of an estimated 35,000 dissidents executed at that time.
-Hassani's support for the Mujahedin led her to move to Paris, to join the National Council of Resistance of Iran.
+Hassani's support for the Mujahedin led her to move to Paris, where she joined the National Council of Resistance of Iran.